ruffoa/Compilers-PT_Pascal/Docs/A1 - Scanner Screener Docs.md

         lExclamation
         lUnderscore`.
 This was done to get the new Qust tokens to be recognized by the scanner

+- In the input tokens section, removed the following tokens:
+        `lDot`.
+This is no longer valid input in Qust, hence it was removed from the scanner.

 - In the output token section, added the following tokens:
         `pPub
         pMod